nmxmxh/master-ovasabi/docs/generated/internal/service/nexus/README.md

 ##### SubscribeEvents

-SubscribeEvents handles event subscriptions with structured logging.
+SubscribeEvents handles event subscriptions with structured logging and frame dropping for slow clients.

 ##### TracePattern